National Park Service 100th Anniversary Commemorative Coins

 Honoring the National Park Service

 The 100th Anniversary of the National Park Service was celebrated in 2016.
 The National Park Service manages national parks, monuments, and other protected sites within the National Park System.
-Roosevelt was a rugged outdoorsman and was friends with Muir.
+Roosevelt was a rugged outdoorsman and a friend of Muir.
 Muir promoted the idea of a national park system across the continent.
 He devoted much of his adult life to preserving forests.
 John Muir influenced Theodore Roosevelt to strengthen federal protection of Yosemite and expand conservation policies nationwide.
-Roosevelt’s conservation legacy also includes creation of wildlife refuges and major use of the Antiquities Act of 1906.
+Roosevelt’s conservation legacy also includes the creation of wildlife refuges and the major use of the Antiquities Act of 1906.
 Together, their conservation efforts helped lay the groundwork for lands that later became part of the National Park Service.

-The United States Congress authorized three commemorative coins to be issued for the occasion, through the enactment of Public Law 113-291.
-The United States Mint was to strike a clad half dollar, a silver dollar, and a five dollar gold coin.
+The United States Congress authorized three commemorative coins to be issued for the occasion through the National Park Service 100th Anniversary Commemorative Coin Program.
+The United States Mint was to strike a clad half dollar, a silver dollar, and a five-dollar gold coin.

 2016 National Park Service Commemorative Half Dollar Clad Coin

 The clad half dollar would be designed to depict the diversity of the various areas managed by the National Park Service.
 The obverse of this clad half dollar was designed by Barbara Fox and sculpted by Michael Gaudioso.
 The obverse of the coin is divided into two separate scenes by a banner on which “NATIONAL PARK SERVICE” is inscribed.
-The top portion depicts a hiker on a cliff looking across a vast open lake to mountains in the distance.
-The bottom portion is a bit larger, and it depicts a young child looking through leaves at a frog.
+The top portion depicts a hiker on a cliff, looking across a vast, open lake to distant mountains.
+The bottom portion is slightly larger and depicts a young child looking through the leaves at a frog.
 It has the notations of the dates “1916 2016,” the motto “IN GOD WE TRUST,” and the word “LIBERTY.”

-The reverse of the clad half dollar depicts the arrowhead logo of the National Park Service.
-The logo has all the elements of the NPS – a Giant Sequoia tree represents the flora and fauna of the forests, the American Bison is symbolic of all the wildlife, and the mountains and lake represent the natural resources that the NPS maintains.
+The reverse of the clad half dollar features the National Park Service’s arrowhead logo.
+The logo features all the elements of the NPS – a Giant Sequoia tree representing the flora and fauna of the forests, the American Bison symbolizing all wildlife, and the mountains and lake representing the natural resources the NPS manages.
 Above the logo is the motto “E PLURIBUS UNUM.”
-The upper periphery has “UNITED STATES OF AMERICA,” while the lower periphery has the denomination “HALF DOLLAR,” with “STEWARDSHIP,” on one side of the denomination, and “RECREATION,” on the other side.
+The upper periphery has “UNITED STATES OF AMERICA,” while the lower periphery has the denomination “HALF DOLLAR,” with “STEWARDSHIP” on one side of the denomination and “RECREATION” on the other side.
 The reverse was designed by Thomas Hipschen and sculpted by Charles L. Vickers.

 2016-P National Park Service 100th Anniversary Silver Dollar

 The reverse of the coin was designed by Chris Costello and sculpted by Jim Laceretz.
-It depicts a ‘Latina Folklorico’ (Latin Folklore) dancer, holding a ribbon which is inscribed with the words “HERITAGE * CULTURE * PRIDE.”
+It depicts a ‘Latina Folklorico’ (Latin Folklore) dancer holding a ribbon inscribed with the words “HERITAGE * CULTURE * PRIDE.”
 The National Park Service logo is on the dancer’s costume.
 The design represents cultural heritage preserved within the National Park System, particularly sites connected to Hispanic and Latino history.
-The upper periphery has the mottoes in two lines “UNITED STATES OF AMERICA,” and “E PLURIBUS UNUM.”
+The upper periphery has the mottoes in two lines, “UNITED STATES OF AMERICA,” and “E PLURIBUS UNUM.”
 The denomination is to the right and is expressed as “$1.”

 2016 National Park Service 100th Anniversary $5 Gold Coin